 Then we get together, and I might say to my librarian, Hey, thanks for meeting with me.
 When we met last in June you were in the middle of Summer Reading Club.
 How do you feel it went this year?
 Then the librarian’s going to explain all the great things that happened in the Summer Reading Club, if there were any challenges or whatnot.
 And, you can talk about that a little bit.

-So then that librarian is going to give me feedback, at that point in time, on how the job shadowing with Emily is going.
+Then that librarian is going to give me feedback, at that point in time, on how the job shadowing with Emily is going.
 And, I might decide to set some additional activities or goals around that, or I might just move on.
 I might say, What else are you working on these days?
 You’d be surprised just by asking that question, What else are you working on these days?
 How often a supervisor will learn that there’s a few things that people are working on that they just didn’t know about.

 We take it for granted, but our people are really, really good at knowing how to run a library system.
 Even if we’re not necessarily there giving them direct feedback, or direction every single day, they know what needs to be done.

-So, you might learn that there’s been a problem with one of the receipt printers and they’re working with IT to solve that, or who knows what the issue might be.
+You might learn that there’s been a problem with one of the receipt printers and they’re working with IT to solve that, or who knows what the issue might be.
 But you might learn about it simply by asking that open-ended question.
 These are all open-ended questions, by the way.
 That’s really important.

 Then you wrap things up with a couple more pieces and that is, Is there anything getting in your way, anything that you need from me, anything that I can help you with?
 Very often the employee will say, No, I think we’re good, you know?

 This is also a time if someone’s having a problem with another employee, or is challenged by a decision, or is feeling like there’s something that’s truly getting in their way of being successful, they’ll tell you.
 And, they should tell you.
-And you want them to tell you, so you can work through it.
+And you want them to tell you can work through it.

 Then I like to wrap up with some appreciative words to this individual.
 Thanks for all you’ve been doing here and thanks for all your efforts.
 I’m glad you’ve been working well with Emily on the job shadowing project and glad you’re working through some of those other challenges.

 Maybe going forward I might say something like, Going towards this next quarter let’s make sure you get involved with our new strategic plan.
 There’s going to be some goal setting sessions.
 We need key individuals involved in that.
-I think you’d be great at that…maybe you could offer some ideas that we could adopt for next year’s Summer Reading Club…or whatever the topic might be.
+I think you’d be great at that—maybe you could offer some ideas that we could adopt for next year’s Summer Reading Club, or whatever the topic might be.

 It’s meant to be pretty comfortable, pretty easy-going.
 If you’ve got an employee who’s really got some kind of performance management issue where they need more coaching, or more direction, this is not the tool for that.
 The tool for that is more of a corrective action process.
 But again, those represent probably two percent of our interactions, in total, when it comes to managing staff.
 The vast majority fall under this generalized coaching session, or this general check-in.

 And it works so well.
 It just does, because it’s easy.
 People don’t have to maintain huge files.
 They don’t have to fill out large forms.
-We don’t have to have everybody sending forms around for signature.
+We don’t have to have everybody sending forms around for signatures.

 But there is an accountability component to it.
 I want to mention that, too.
 Somebody in your organization has to be responsible for ensuring your managers are doing this.
 Because even though this is easier than the old system, people will still have a tendency to put off the documentation of their conversations.
 That’s been my experience, anyway.
-So, that’s an important thing to note.
+That’s an important thing to note.
 That’s something to be mindful of.

 In my organization, it’s the HR team.
-We’re the folks that monitor our managers to make sure our managers are doing their check-in’s every quarter.
+We’re the folks that monitor our managers to make sure they are doing their check-in’s every quarter.
 In fact, usually with about three weeks to go to the end of a quarter, we send out a reminder to our managers, just in case they’ve gotten a little behind on their documentation.
 We like to remind them.
 Then they get them done, and that’s great.

 If you don’t have an HR department it can be the library director who ensures that happens.
 If you’re a much smaller library, and maybe you’ve got a personnel committee with a board, you could have the personnel committee monitor this sort of thing.